 The city is blessed with sunny weather all year round, and during the cooler months of the year, ranging from October to April, it feels even more pleasant to be outside.

-When not golfing, you can make the most of this intriguing destination with all that it has to offer.
-From luxury hotels to fine dining, retail therapy at the large shopping malls to the pristine beaches and beach clubs, it’s a city bursting with attractions.
+When not golfing, you can make the most of this intriguing destination with all it offers.
+From luxury hotels to fine dining, and retail therapy at the large shopping malls to the pristine beaches and beach clubs, it’s a city bursting with attractions.

-Dubai promises to be all-inclusive destination for luxury golf.
+Dubai promises to be an all-inclusive destination for luxury golf.